IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 -   Application developers expect one common method for obtaining and using access tokens.

--   Resource servers expect one common method for receiving access tokens as part of HTTP RESTful transactions, and one common method for processing these tokens.
+-   Resource Servers expect one common method for receiving access tokens as part of HTTP RESTful transactions, and one common method for processing these tokens.

 -   Users, patients and providers, expect to be in control, do not want to depend on support staff to set up their applications, and want to minimize the interference from authorization requirements.